YangLing0818/RPG-DiffusionMaster/README.md

 mv stablediffusion stable-diffusion-stability-ai
 cd ..
 ```
-**Here we put diffusion models in models/Stable-diffusion/ and the generated images in generated_imgs/ .**

-**Download Checkpoints and MLLMs configuration**
+**3. Download Diffusion Models and MLLMs**

 In our experiments designed to attain state-of-the-art generative capabilities, we predominantly employ [SDXL](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0),  [SDXL-Turbo](https://huggingface.co/stabilityai/sdxl-turbo), and [Playground v2](https://huggingface.co/playgroundai/playground-v2-1024px-aesthetic).
 To generate images of high fidelity across various styles, such as photorealism, cartoons, and anime, we judiciously incorporate certain models from [CIVITA](https://civitai.com/).
 For images aspiring to photorealism, we advocate the use of [AlbedoBase XL](https://civitai.com/models/140737/albedobase-xl?modelVersionId=281176) , and [DreamShaper XL](https://civitai.com/models/112902/dreamshaper-xl?modelVersionId=251662).
 Moreover, we generalized our paradigm to SD v1.5 and SD v2.1 to accommodate a spectrum of requisites.
 All pertinent checkpoints are accessible within our [Hugging Face spaces](https://huggingface.co/BitStarWalkin/RPG_models), with detailed descriptions found on the accompanying model cards.
+Then we need move the downloaded diffusion model weights into the folder **models/Stable-diffusion/**, and please note that the generated images in generated_imgs/.

-We fervently recommend the utilization of GPT-4 or Gemini-Pro for users of Multi-mdoal Large Language Models (MLLMs), as they not only exhibit superior performance but also conserve graphic memory.
+We recommend the utilization of GPT-4 or Gemini-Pro for users of Multilingual Large Language Models (MLLMs), as they not only exhibit superior performance but also reduce local memory.
 According to our experiments, the minimum requirements of VRAM is 10GB with GPT-4, if you want to use local LLM, it would need more VRAM.
 For those interested in using MLLMs locally, we suggest deploying [miniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4) or directly engaging with substantial Local LLMs such as [Llama2-13b-chat](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf) and  [Llama2-70b-chat](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf).

 ## Text-to-Image Generation

 #### 1. Quick Start

-For individuals equipped with constrained computational resources, we offer a bifurcated-version demonstration that partitions the image into two equal sized subregions.
+For individuals equipped with constrained computational resources, we here provide a simple notebook demonstration that partitions the image into two equal-sized subregions.
 By making minor alterations to select functions within the diffusers library, one may achieve commendable outcomes utilizing base diffusion models such as SD v1.4, v1.5, v2.0, and v2.1, as mentioned in our paper.
-Additionally, you are welcome to apply your customized configurations to experiment with a graphics card possessing 8GB of VRAM.
+Additionally, you can apply your customized configurations to experiment with a graphics card possessing 8GB of VRAM.
 For an in-depth exposition, kindly refer to our [Example_Notebook](RegionalDiffusion_playground.ipynb).

 #### **2. Demo**